Retirement Planning: Steps You Need to Take Right Now for a Secure Future

 Here are steps you need to follow in your planning:

 The first step in effective retirement planning is assessing your current financial situation.
-Before you can make any progress toward your retirement goals, you need a clear understanding of your income, savings, debt, and assets.
+Before you can make any progress toward your retirement goals, you need a clear understanding of your income.
+You also need to understand your savings, debt, and assets.

 • Evaluate your savings and debt.
 Start by tracking your income and expenses to see where your money is going.
 Then, assess your current savings and retirement accounts.
 Identify any debts, such as credit cards or loans, that need to be managed or paid off.

-• Determine your retirement goals: Ask yourself when you want to retire and what kind of lifestyle you envision for yourself during your retirement years.
+• Determine your retirement goals: Ask yourself when you want to retire.
+Consider the kind of lifestyle you envision for yourself during your retirement years.
 Do you want to travel?
 Buy a second home?
 Your goals will determine how much you need to save.

 • Understand your financial baseline: Knowing where you stand financially will help guide the rest of your retirement planning efforts.
 This baseline will also be useful when projecting future needs and expenses.